How to save on your kid’s back-to-school needs

 You might wonder why your local public school is asking parents to donate such items.
 The answer for many school systems is the same: budget cuts.
 (Keep in mind that teachers themselves spend hundreds of dollars out of their own pockets for classroom supplies each year.)
 A good way to save on household goods like these is to buy them in bulk.
 (After all, you’re stocking up on the same stuff at home, too.)
 Whether you shop at a wholesale club like Costco or Sam’s Club, or big-box stores like Walmart and Target, or Amazon, make sure to compare the unit price online before you close the deal.
 Just because you’re buying in bulk doesn’t always mean it’s the best buy.

-Does your school offer a prepackaged kit of school supplies?
+Does your school (or its parent association) offer a prepackaged kit of school supplies?
 While you can’t use these savings strategies on a kit like this, you can save yourself a lot of time and frustration not running around looking for the exact calculator the school requires.
-Do a quick online price search anyway to make sure that the tradeoff (kit vs. doing it yourself) is really worth it.
+Do a quick online price search anyway to ensure that the tradeoff (kit vs. doing it yourself) is really worth it.
 Time is money, after all.

 Several states offer sales tax holidays during August, when tax is waived on categories like clothing and school supplies.
-Because of a recent Supreme Court ruling that requires online merchants to charge sales tax, shopping tax-free in-store could save you cash.
+Most online merchants can no longer avoid charging sales tax, so shopping tax-free in-store could save you cash.
 Restrictions and dates vary per state.
 Check the Federation of Tax Administrators for a comprehensive list and links with more details.